Advocacy Director

 Compensation

-The salary range for this role is $85,000-$95,000.
+The salary range for this role is $100,000-120,000.
 The ACLU of Louisiana offers a generous and comprehensive compensation and benefits package, including medical, dental, and vision insurance, a 401K plan, paid holidays, vacation, and sick leave, and professional development opportunities.

 Click here to apply

-Applications may be submitted via this link and should include a cover letter explaining your specific interest in working for the ACLU of Louisiana and a resume.
+Applications may be submitted via this link and must include a cover letter explaining your specific interest in working for the ACLU of Louisiana and a resume.
 Please note that we will only be able to follow up with those candidates under consideration.
 Applications will be accepted and reviewed on a rolling basis until the position is filled.

 This job description provides a general but not comprehensive list of the essential responsibilities and qualifications required.
 It does not represent a contract of employment.
 The ACLU reserves the right to change the job description and/or posting at any time without advance notice.